 While there is no cure for multiple myeloma, the cancer can be managed successfully in many patients for years.
 Doctors help patients manage the symptoms of myeloma so patients can lead an active life.

-Descriptions of the most common treatment options for multiple myeloma are listed below; they are divided into treatment options for people without symptoms (also called asymptomatic patients) and for people with symptoms.
+Descriptions of the most common treatment options for multiple myeloma are listed below; they are divided into treatment options for people without symptoms and for people with symptoms.
 In addition, treatment options may depend on whether the patient is newly diagnosed with myeloma or is experiencing a recurrence of the disease.
-Take time to learn about your treatment options and be sure to ask questions about things that are unclear.
+Your care plan may also include treatment for symptoms and side effects, an important part of cancer care.
+Take time to learn about all of your treatment options, including clinical trials, and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions .